-- There is no simple cure and no single recommended treatment – treatment aims to restore movement and function of the affected limb.
+- There is no simple cure and no single recommended treatment for CRPS – treatment aims to restore movement and function of the affected limb.

 - Most people recover from CRPS.

-- Counselling and psychological support can help the person cope with stress, depression and chronic pain.
+- Counselling and psychological support can help a person who has CRPS cope with stress, depression and chronic pain.